sehmaschine/django-grappelli/docs/faq.rst

 Why should I use |grappelli|?
 -----------------------------

-If you are pleased with how the original admin interface looks, you shouldn't.
+If you are pleased with how the original admin interface looks, you probably shouldn't.
+Grappelli is mainly about a consistent, grid-based style.

 I need help!
 ------------